 On average, a quarter of an organization’s SIEM rules are broken and will never trigger

 Security Control Validation(SCV) enables organizations in the financial sector to get the best from their security investments by validating, measuring and helping to optimize the performance of their controls continuously, 24/7.

-The Picus Complete Security Control Validation Platform simulates 11k real-world cyber threats, including key threats facing financial services firms, to assess threat prevention and detection capabilities.
-In addition, it also supplies actionable mitigation insights plus signatures and correlation rules, to help address security gaps more swiftly and effectively than ever.
+The Picus Complete Security Validation Platform simulates thousands of real-world threats, including key threats facing financial services firms, to assess threat prevention and detection capabilities.
+In addition, it also supplies actionable mitigation insights plus signatures and correlation rules, to help address security gaps more swiftly and effectively.